Adaptive Clothing Using Velcro Closures

 Types Of Adaptive Clothing

 There are a variety of types of adaptive clothing available ranging from magnetic and Velcro closures to specially designed pants and shirts for wheelchair users.
 Zip open flaps, magnet closures, elastic waists, front closure bras, and pants with full-length side zippers can help make clothing more functional based on an individual’s needs.
+Check out this tutorial for thumbless mittens a type of adaptive winterwear

-Adaptive clothing can also include switching fabric types from itchy, scratchy fabrics to a type of fabric that is more soothing and tolerated for the sensory sensitive person.
+Inclusive clothing can also include switching fabric types from itchy, scratchy fabrics to a type of fabric that is more soothing and tolerated for the sensory sensitive person.
 While others may avoid seams and itchy tags all together.

 There are a variety of ways to adapt clothing.
 Today we are focusing on replacing buttons on the front of a shirt with Velcro.
 This strategy can also be used around the wrist cuffs as well to help lessen the burden of manipulating cuff buttons.